mollie/commercetools/docs/CreateCustomRefund.md

 To trigger a refund, you will need to:
 - create a refund transaction (state: Initial)
-- include the `interactoinId` as the paymentId on mollie (TBC - could update this to do a getOrder call, then get the mollie payment to refund against)
+- include the `interactionId` as the paymentId on mollie (TBC - could update this to do a getOrder call, then get the mollie payment to refund against)

 You can make many refunds against a Payment, but **only one refund at a time**.

+N.B.
+For pay now payment methods (e.g. PayPal, iDEAL), Refund transactions are used to refund and cancel orders.
+If a Refund transaction is added to an open payment, (i.e. the customer has not paid so the Charge transaction is still Pending), this will trigger cancel order.
+Only whole order cancelation is possible, not partial.

 ### Example